Homeopathy Postpartum - What about Mom?

 - 4 min read

-It's well known and acknowledged that a woman's body goes through many changes during pregnancy... but what about the changes post-delivery/ post-partum?
-There's a wealth of information out there to help you through to labor and delivery—prenatal classes, birthing classes, and loads of books and resources online too.
-I'm really thankful for all the women who've shared their stories over the years to help women navigate these changes and step into motherhood.
+It's well known and acknowledged that a woman's body goes through many changes during pregnancy, but what about the changes post-delivery or postpartum?
+There's a wealth of information available to help you through labor and delivery—prenatal classes, birthing classes, and countless books and resources online.
+I'm truly grateful for all the women who have shared their stories over the years.
+Their experiences help guide us through these changes as we step into motherhood.

 Once we have that adorable new baby in our arms, what comes next?
-While we're focused on caring for our newborn and their various stages, what about the changes new moms experience after the baby arrives?
-From my experience (having had 4 babies), there isn't much information on managing the stages our bodies go through to return to normal, and how long that process takes.
-We're talking about moods, tiredness to exhaustion, sleep and naps, deciding between returning to work or being a stay-at-home mom, nursing or formula, how our bodies will change, and how long it takes to feel like ourselves again... plus many more changes I haven't even mentioned.
+While we're focused on caring for our newborn and their various stages, we often overlook the changes new moms experience after the baby arrives.
+From my experience (having had four babies), there isn't much information on managing the stages our bodies go through to return to normal and how long that process takes.
+We're talking about moods, tiredness to exhaustion, sleep and naps, deciding between returning to work or being a stay-at-home mom, nursing or formula, how our bodies will change, and how long it takes to feel like ourselves again—plus many more changes I haven't even mentioned.
 I hope to explore some of these topics today, with more to follow later.

 Milk Supply